maggieprice/GameOfLife/README.md

 1. None of my scripts will run.
 2. Cells did not click after getting to that part of tutorial.
+3. The resize threw off the onlclick.

 #### Solutions

 1. Deleted yarn.lock
 2. Changed my renamed things back.
 Concluded they must be resereved keywords and therefore necessesary.
+3.

 ### Todo/Wish List: